Work to fix road slip on Spring Valley Drive to begin soon

 The road has long been a safety concern for local travelers and was the subject of a special meeting of the Wayne County Commission in late August after 911 officials declared a state of emergency for the particular stretch of road.

-According to County 911 Director Bill Willis, a waste water line is in danger of collapsing due to continued stress on the top of the twelve-inch pipe.
+According to County 911 Director Bill Willis, a waste water line is in danger of collapsing because of continued stress on the top of the 12-inch pipe.

 Robert Marsh of the Northern Wayne Public service district believed the pipe to be in danger and was further concerned about the pollution of Twelve Pole Creek and even into the Ohio River.